crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Dungeon Sprint
   Start one of several single-map challenge mode games of Crawl.

+Zot Defence
+  Start one of several "tower defence"-style games of Crawl.

 Instructions
   View the instructional help text you are currently reading.